 Annie: Vice-Chair of the Young Carers Council

 I have been a member of the council since 2010, and Vice-Chair since 2016.
-I work alongside Marie, Laura and the rest of the council to help raise awareness of young carers, and help young carers to speak out.
+I work alongside the rest of the council to help raise awareness of young carers, and help young carers to speak out.
 I am passionate about the council and want to support other young carers.

 I manage the young carers’ team as well as working with GP surgeries and other professionals to make sure they identify and help carers of any age.
 I look forward to the times when I can meet young carers, hear about their lives and understand what difference the right support can make.
 I am passionate about making sure that young carers are identified and supported as soon as they start a caring role, and that they have the same opportunities and chances in life as others their age.
-Marie and I work with the young carers’ council to make sure that young carers’ opinions are heard by the people that make decisions that affect them and their families.
+I enjoy working with the young carers’ council to make sure that young carers’ opinions are heard by the people that make decisions that affect them and their families.
 I also make sure that Carers in Hertfordshire works with other organisations that support young carers to make sure young carers and their families are offered the support they need when they need it.

 (Currently on maternity leave)